casper-network/docs-archive/dapp/writting-rust-contracts.md

 This section explains step by step how to write a new smart contract.

 ### Basic Smart Contract
-Casperlab's VM executes smart contract by calling it's `call` function.
-If the function is not there, then it's not a valid smart contract.
-The simples possible example we can write is just an empty `call` function.
+The CasperLabs VM executes smart contract by calling thecall function specified in the contract.
+If the function is missing, the smart contract is not valid.
+The simplest possible example is an empty call function.

 ```rust
 #[no_mangle]
 pub extern "C" fn call() { }